Literal Translation of the Metta Sutta - Sutta Nipata 1.8 Heart Heart

 appagabbho kulesu ananugiddho.

-unassuming / supporter / not greedy
+unassuming / among supporters / not greedy

 contented and low maintenance;